Sleeping in Airports

 Layover SightseeingThe Swiss do public transit so well that the Zurich Airport railway station has about 350 rail connections – which means that if you’re considering leaving the airport for some exploring, you’re in an excellent place to do it.
 As long as you’ve got at least 5 hours, you can spend your layover breathing in Switzerland’s fresh air.

-First up – leaving the airport.
-You can store any bags or luggage in the Service Center before heading out.
-Getting into the airport is easy with the Route 10 tram line, which departs every 7-15 minutes and has you in the city center in under 15 minutes.
+leaving the airport.
+You can store any bags or luggage in the Left Luggage Room or at the lockers in the train station.
+Getting into the airport is easy with the Route 10 tram line, which departs every 7-15 minutes and has you in the city center in under 40 minutes.
 The tram isn’t super cheap, but it’s still more affordable than other options like taxis, and buses will take a bit longer.

 Once downtown, you’re within walking distance of plenty of world-class sights.
 Window shop along the Bahnhofstrasse, a mile-long street home to some of the world’s most expensive shops.
 Pop by the Fraumunster, a significant church, and check out its stained glass by famous artist Marc Chagall.
 Contrast newer Zurich with the Altstadt (Old Town), where you’ll find cobblestones and traditional architecture.
 Pop into the Kunsthalle or the Swiss National Museum for world-class art collections.
 If adventure is more your style, opt for a cable car ride or hike up one of the nearby mountains or, as long as you’ve got the whole day, join a tour to Rhine Falls, Switzerland’s largest waterfall.